 In this guide, we’ll cover how you can access payments reports and the three types of reports you can receive:

-Note: For more information on ERAs and how to enroll, please review this guide: Payment reports (ERAs)
+Note: For more information on payment reports and how to enroll, please see ERAs in SimplePractice (Payment Reports).

-In this scenario, the client has not met their deductible and a payment report has come in updating the claim status to Deductible.
-When viewing the payment report, you'll see the Deductible Amount.
-This is the amount the payer would have paid if the client had met their deductible.
+In this scenario, the client hasn’t met their deductible and a Payment Report has come in and updated the claim status to Deductible.
+When viewing the Payment Report, you'll see the Deductible Amount listed under the Client Responsibility.
 This amount is now the client's responsibility and will be applied to their deductible.
-Please review this guide for more information: How to bill clients that have not met their deductible.
+You'll see the system automatically reflecting this amount in the Client Balance of the client's Overview page.

 While SimplePractice automatically records insurance payments from a Payment Report, $0 insurance payments when a claim is processed toward a client’s deductible are not automatically recorded.
 This means that the client will still have an insurance balance, and you’ll need to manually record the $0 insurance payment and write-off.
 To learn more about managing deductibles, see: How to bill clients that haven't met their deductible.

 In this scenario, the payer has denied payment for the submitted claim.
 You can view the denial reason by hovering your cursor over the ? icon.